Ym4n/Human-identification-capabilities/README.md

 6) GUI have 2 option :
 ![image](https://user-images.githubusercontent.com/82320340/153349685-66a8e63c-8655-473a-bf75-c611a2528931.png)

 a.
-"Who is it?" - detect face in front of the camera and if we see familiar face ,the PI will say his name.
+"Who is it?" - detect a face in front of the camera and if it’s a familiar face ,the PI will say the person’s name.
 b.
 "Add new face" - will look for unknown faces and classify them with the name you enter in the input field.

 here exmple with obama-